 For one, these parks are a hub of hiking.
-Over 1,700 kilometres of hiking trails crisscross the province, bringing you through all types of terrain on both short treks, day hikes or weeks-long trips.
-Hike your way to the 100m deep Barron Canyon in Algonquin Provincial Park, marvel at the picturesque Chutes Provincial Park waterfalls, or test your physical fitness by climbing “The Crack” at Killarney Provincial Park, a series of huge tumbled boulders.
-There’s no way to do all of the hiking in Ontario justice in by describing it; you’re just going to have to go out and experience it for yourself!
+Over 1,100 miles of hiking trails crisscross the province, bringing you through all types of terrain on both short treks, day hikes or weeks-long trips.
+Hike your way to the 100m deep Barron Canyon in Algonquin Provincial Park, marvel at the picturesque Chutes Provincial Park waterfalls, or test your physical fitness by climbing "The Crack" at Killarney Provincial Park, a series of huge tumbled boulders.
+There's no way to do all of the hiking in Ontario justice in by describing it; you're just going to have to go out and experience it for yourself!

 Seeing things from the ground isn't always enough of an adventure.
 Luckily, Ontario is also home to fantastic rock climbing and bouldering.
 Popular climbs include the limestone peaks along the Niagara Escarpment and the rock walls of Bon Echo Provincial Park.
 Once you've conquered the outside of mountains, head inside for some potholing.
 Take a cave tour and hunt for fossils at Bonnechere Caves in Eganville or explore the seven Warsaw Caves, carved by glaciers during the last ice age.